jesperkha/Fizz/docs/libraries.md

 ### Setup

 Create a new folder in the `lib` directory and name it after your library.
-The main file in your library **must** have the same name as the folder its in.
+The main file in your library **must** have the same name as the folder it's in.
 Here is an example structure:

 ```
 lib/